Beer snake: Origins

-An early version of beer snake was recorded on June 24, 1969, at Wrigley Field, Chicago, Illinois, as documented in the Chicago Sun-Times edition published the next day.
+An early version of the beer snake, created by Eugene Mroz and his sons Peter and Michael, was recorded on June 24, 1969, at Wrigley Field in Chicago, United States, as documented in the Chicago Sun-Times edition published the next day.
 This predates, by nearly three decades, the genuinely documented early beer snake in January 1997 at the WACA Ground in Perth, Australia.
 A newspaper article in the Sydney Morning Herald cited Michael Gray as "The Snake Charmer" and architect of the social phenomenon.

 Procedure

 As such a large number of cups are needed, gathering normally occurs in large groups of people.
 The cups are simply stacked within each other until they form a tube or 'snake'.
 Once the snake has reached a substantial length, it is held skyward to 'dance' as if being charmed.
 Snake length is often restricted by the width of the bay of seats, as anything longer will protrude into the aisle.
 One solution to this is to team up with other groups and link your snakes together.
 The biggest challenge is to keep the snake in one continuous piece, without it collapsing (as shown in image).

 Security staff at many sporting venues normally deter such behaviour, and they will often attempt to confiscate the empty cups from people attempting to build a beer snake.
 This is in part due to the potential dangers of such structures in crowded places, and also because the component cups are often not completely empty and will therefore spill beer on to spectators.

 As a result of several minor injuries that occurred when a beer snake collapsed during a regular-season Canadian Football League game, the Winnipeg Football Club banned the creation of beer snakes during their football games.